cbg-ethz/SGS/ReadMe.md

 Introduction
 -----------

-Bayesian networks have shown to be a valuable metric for modelling the underlying dependencies between variables of interest and to facilitate causal discovery.
-Encoding the dependencies amongst all variables, Bayesian networks are particularly suitable for dealing with missing data and prior knowledge.
-However, such computations require the calculation of the marginal probability distribution, which remains a fundamental problem for many statistical and scientific studies.
+Bayesian Networks are probabilistic graphical models that can compactly represent dependencies among random variables.
+This package allows for efficient margainlization in Bayesian networks with exact and approximate inference options.
+It can be used to handle missing data or to answer probabilistic quieries.

-`SubGroupSeparation` provides an efficient tool for calculating marginal probabilities in Bayesian networks that works in both low- and high-dimensional settings.
+`SubGroupSeparation` is an efficient tool for calculating marginal probabilities in Bayesian networks that works in both low- and high-dimensional settings.

 Installation
 -----------